blinkk/fileset/README.md

 ### Server setup

-NOTE: Fileset uses the default App Engine Google Cloud Storage bucket (`gs://appid.appspot.com`) to upload files.
+Refer to the example in `./example/server` or follow the steps below.

-1. Within your project, create a directory to house the server files, e.g.
+1. Within your project, create a directory to house the server configuration, e.g.
    `./backend/server`.
-Avoid mixing the server configuration with any tools to build your website.
-The `package.json`, etc. should be kept separate in order to keep the deployment slim.

 2. Create a `package.json` like the below.
 App Engine will use `npm start` to run the server.